Publishing property value updates to Amazon DynamoDB

 The DynamoDB console opens in a new tab.
 Keep the rule action tab open while you complete the following procedures.

-In this procedure, you create a DynamoDB table to receive wind speed data from the rule action.
+In this procedure, you create an Amazon DynamoDB table to receive wind speed data from the rule action.

 To create a DynamoDB table